JamesLiu12/Ignis-Example-Project/README.md

 The editor will open and load the example project file `Ignis-Example-Project/IgnisExampleProject.igproj` using the project menu tab → load project

-## 🎮 Exporting Your Game
+## 🎮 Exporting Ignis-Example-Project Game

 ### Using the Editor

 1. **Open the project** in the Editor
+2. If you modify scripts, **Click "Project" → "Build Scripts"** in the menu bar
-2. **Click "Project" → "Export Game"** in the menu bar
+3. **Click "Project" → "Export Game"** in the menu bar
-3. The export process will:
+4. The export process will:
    - Validate that Runtime and script module are built
    - Package all necessary files (executable, DLLs, assets, scripts)
    - Create a distribution folder